nodeversity/react-blog/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Purpose
-This is meant to be a proof-of-concept application using the new hook-based ReactJS app dev style and the Context API for state management.
+This is meant to be a proof-of-concept application using the new hook-based ReactJS app dev style (for UI component creation) and the Context API for state management.

 ## Tech Used: